I Registered To Vote Because Taylor Swift Said To. Here's Why.

-reputation revelation has led to a massive spike in new U.S. voter registrations nationwide.
+reputation revelation has led to a massive spike in new voter registrations nationwide.

 How massive?
 According to the nonpartisan website Vote.org, 413,691 people registered to vote between October 7, the day of Swift's big announcement, and October 11.
 Notably, 65% of them were under 30 — the demographic least likely to head to the polls.